-4.13 The result is a more relevant settlement boundary that aligns with the vision and objectives of the plan.
-Policy EM2 sets out, in conjunction with other guidance and local plans, the types of development that are suitable within the new boundary.
+- 4.13 The result is a more relevant settlement boundary that aligns with the vision and objectives of the plan.
+Policy EM2 sets out, in conjunction with other guidance and local plans, the types of development that are suitable within the new boundary. - 4.14 The Settlement Policy Boundary will be redrawn along the boundary of sites B2 & B9, following the completion of development of those sites, consistent with the SDNP methodology on drawing settlement boundaries as referred to in 4.12.